 Maserati 3500GT Tyres

+Maserati 3500GT 1957–1964

-Maserati 3500GT tyres for a standard car as recommended by Longstone Tyres.
-Longstone recommends the 185VR16 PIRELLI CINTURATO ™ for a Maserati 3500GT.
-It was the tyre originally fitted to the car as it left the factory gate, and as a road tyre for a car like this it is still perfect.
+- Longstone recommends the 185 VR 16 PIRELLI CINTURATO CA67 for a Maserati 3500GT.
+It was the tyre originally fitted to the car as it left the factory gate, and as a road tyre for a car like this, it is still perfect.

-Recommended Maserati 3500GT Tyres
+Maserati 3500GT Recommended Tyres

-Other Options for Maserati 3500GT
+Other Options for Maserati 3500GT Tyres

 History of the Maserati 3500GT

-The Maserati 3500GT is a 2 door coupe made by Maserati of Italy.
-It was the Italian company's first attempt at breaking into the GT (Gran Turismo) market and the first time Maserati had invested in large volume production.
+The Maserati 3500GT is a 2-door coupe made by Maserati of Italy.
+It was the Italian company's first attempt at breaking into the GT (Gran Turismo) market and the first time Maserati had invested in large-volume production.

 During the cars production life span many improvements were made.
-In 1960 front disc brakes became standard and the four speed gear-box was replaced by ZF five speed gearbox.
+In 1960 front disc brakes became standard and the four-speed gearbox was replaced by ZF five-speed gearbox.
 In 1961 Maserati decided to fit disc brakes to all 4 wheels and in 1962 Maserati added Lucas fuel injection which gave another 15hp.

-Borrani wheels are still available for your Maserati 3500GT.
+Borrani wheels are available for your Maserati 3500GT.
 As agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.

-Maserati 3500GT wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
+Wire wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
 Borrani wheels utilise aluminium rims, steel spokes and steel wheel centres.

-Maserati wheels made by Borrani are available in the following styles
+Wheels made by Borrani are available in the following styles:

 - Painted silver finish, as per the racing wheels of the period